-Use the fork & pull model to contribute to the Magento 2 codebase.
+Use the fork and pull model to contribute to the Magento 2 codebase.
 This contribution model allows contributors to maintain their own copy of the forked codebase (which can be easily synced with the main copy).
 The forked repository is then used to submit a request to the base repository to pull a set of changes (hence the phrase pull request).

 Contributions can take the form of new components or features, changes to existing features, tests, documentation (such as developer guides, user guides, examples, or specifications), bug fixes, optimizations, or just good suggestions.

 The Community Engineering Team reviews all issues and contributions submitted by the community developers.
 During the review we might require clarifications from the contributor.
-If there is no response from the contributor for two weeks (14 days), the issue is closed.
+If there is no response from the contributor in two weeks (14 days) time, the issue is closed.

-Often when the Community Engineering Team works on reviewing the suggested changes, we will add a label to the issue to indicate certain information, like status or who is working the issue.
+Often when the Community Engineering Team works on reviewing the suggested changes, we will add a label to the issue to indicate certain information, like the status or who is working the issue.
 If you’re ever curious what the different labels mean, see the table below for an explanation of each one.

 Please refer to Magento Contributor Agreement for detailed information about the License Agreement.
 All contributors are required to submit a click-through form to agree to the terms.